ArtexJay/Obsidian-CyberGlow/README.md

 - [lnbgc](https://github.com/lnbgc) Jotter theme, has very useful wrapping of file names in the file explorer, readapted for this theme
 - [Colin Eckert's](https://github.com/colineckert) Things 2 Theme having working minimal headers in live preview and imo useful codeblock gutter line
 - Nader on Discord for his amazing Obsidian Community wallpaper

 - [AlexD (DrIcon14)](https://dricon.gumroad.com/)  for his brilliantly done Obsidian Logo and letting me use it in my them.
 This icon will not be available in v8 of Cyber Glow however.

-The old design (CyberGlowUI v1.0) of this theme was good but it didn't look nearly as good with the tabs, some selector choices were strange and looked quite bland. v7 of CyberGlow revised those dated looking interfaces to be more modern (CyberGlowUI v1.5) and further improvement have led to nicer and more coherant interface in v8 of Cyber Glow (CyberGlowUI 2.0).
+(Icon was dropped as of theme's version 8)